earwig/git-repo-updater/README.md

 directories, and more, hopefully providing a great way to get everything up-to-date for short periods of internet access between long periods of none.

+# Requirements
 gitup should work on OS X, Linux, and Windows.
-You should have the latest version of git and either Python 2.7 or Python 3 installed.
+You should have the latest version of git and either Python 2.7 or Python 3 installed with the [setuptools](https://github.com/pypa/setuptools) extension (if it's missing, check for `pip install setuptools`).

 # Installation